 - The report found no evidence that credit scores create a disparate impact based on race or gender.
 Since credit scores generally add information not available on the face of an employment-purposes report, a reasonable inference is that credit history does not create a disparate impact either.

 - The report did find limited evidence that credit scores create a disparate impact based on age.
 Usefully, it identified the variable that caused the credit scores to create a disparate impact.
 That variable was the average age of the person’s credit accounts on file.
-Inclusion of this variable lowered credit scores with age, causing younger people, foreign nationals, and recent immigrants to have high credit scores and older people and native-born citizens to have lower scores.
+Inclusion of this variable lowered credit scores with age, causing younger people, foreign nationals, and recent immigrants to have lower credit scores and older people and native-born citizens to have higher scores.
 This means that the average age of credit account is potentially misleading and might cause a disparate impact if used in employment decisions.
 For users of employment-purpose credit reports, a reasonable precaution would be to avoid placing any weight on any available information about the age of accounts.
 (The age of the oldest account appears on sample reports we reviewed; average age did not.)